 Dermal fillers are injectable gels that can be injected into the skin and can be used to replace lost volume in the face, contour the cheeks, enhance and augment the lips and fill lines and folds in the skin.
 Dermal fillers are a non-surgical option for full facial enhancement.

 There are many dermal fillers currently available on the market, the most common type contains a naturally occurring substance in the skin and connective tissue.

 Dermal fillers are very versatile and can be used to treat a number of areas of the face.
 Common areas that area treated with dermal fillers include:

 Nose (non-surgical rhinoplasty)

 Mouth corners, marionette lines and oral commissures

 What is so good about dermal fillers?

-- The treatment is safe, well studied with minimal to no side effects and down time.
+The treatment is low risk, well studied with minimal to no side effects and down time.